Taï National Park (Côte d'Ivoire) (N 195)

 Factors affecting the property identified in previous reports

-On 11 November 2016, the State Party submitted a report on the state of conservation of the property, available at https://whc.unesco.org/en/list/195/documents/, which reports the following:
+The State Party submitted a report on the state of conservation of the property in January 2014, available at https://whc.unesco.org/en/list/195/documents.
+The report covers the following points:

 Analysis and Conclusions of the World Heritage Centre and IUCN